This article provides information on Student Attendance Monitoring.

 How is my attendance monitored?

 You will be able to register your attendance by scanning your Student Card on card readers installed at the entrance, or just inside, of teaching rooms and lecture theatres.
-Remember to bring your Student Card out and about with you so you can record your attendance at all teaching sessions that are on your timetable.
-If you are unable to attend your lecture, staff will record authorised absences.
+You will need to have your Student Card with you so you can record your attendance at all teaching sessions that are on your timetable.
+If you are unable to attend your lecture for good reason, staff will record authorised absences.

 What if I’ve forgotten my Student Card?